Cyber Security of Sensor Systems for State Sequence Estimation: A Machine Learning Approach: Conclusions And Future Work

 We recognize that we have only taken the first steps in a new direction.
 There are still many more details that should be further investigated in the future and we list some of these in the rest of this section.
 The numerical results provided are extensive but are limited as any numerical results would be.
 It would be of interest to expand the cases tested in many ways.
 For example, in the presented numerical results, we focus solely on scalar trajectories, but in other investigations, not reported here, we tested the proposed algorithm on some higher-dimensional cases as well.
 We found the algorithm provides similarly good performance, compared to the cases reported here.
 Regardless, further testing would be desirable.
 As another example, we tested for a few specific statistical models, but we could expand the statistical models for the sensor observations to include many more models.
 It would also be of great interest to test using measured data.
 While we did not find suitable measured data to date, there are discussions of future initiatives which could provide this data in the future.

 It would be of interest to further study methods to ensure good predictions where predictions are used in our approaches and maybe to monitor these predictions to make sure nothing has gone wrong.
 One issue of concern is to make sure problematic attacks do not leak through our protection to impact our predictions.
 Fortunately, we have found that this can be ensured even under very aggressive attacks if the APCC-ADDITIONAL approach employs $\alpha$ and $\beta$ which provide the needed level of protection.
-On the other hand, it would be of great interest to carefully study methods which might further enhance performance on these cases.
-This seems possible.
+On the other hand, it would be of great interest to carefully study methods which might further enhance performance { in } these cases.
+This seems possible. { Finally, it would be useful to study attacks on the training data, which we did not consider here. }

 In closing, it should be noted that our approach can be considered one level of protection which can be combined with other levels to enhance overall protection.
-As our approach focuses on difficult attacks, it would be interesting to understand the gains of combining multiple approaches in this manner.
+It would be interesting to understand the gains of combining multiple approaches in this manner.